 Professor Thomas Jessell FMedSci FRS

-Thomas Jessell is a biochemist and molecular biophysicist who is renowned for his studies of the mechanisms that control the assembly and function of neural circuits in the spinal cord.
-Thomas has worked to understand how nerve cells in the developing spinal cord assemble into functional circuits that control sensory perception and motor actions, with a focus on locomotion and skilled reaching.
+Thomas Jessell was a biochemist and molecular biophysicist who was renowned for his studies of the mechanisms that control the assembly and function of neural circuits in the spinal cord.
+Thomas worked to understand how nerve cells in the developing spinal cord assemble into functional circuits that control sensory perception and motor actions, with a focus on locomotion and skilled reaching.

-Thomas is an Editor of the influential textbook, Principles of Neural Science.
-He has received the Kavli Prize for Neuroscience, as well as the Canada Gairdner International and Gruber prizes.
+Thomas was an Editor of the influential textbook, Principles of Neural Science and he received the Kavli Prize for Neuroscience, as well as the Canada Gairdner International and Gruber prizes.